 7. Baralacha Pass: Feel The Thrill

 Apart from the Kunzum Pass, if there is anything more famous yet dangerous, it is trekking or biking across the Baralacha Pass.
-Renowned as one of the dangerous passes in the world, passing through there is absolutely a delight if you’re brave at heart and an experienced adventure lover.
+Renowned as one of the dangerous passes in the world, passing through there is absolutely a delight if you’re brave at heart and have experienced adventure activities in Spiti Valley.
 Witnessing the intersection of Pir Panjal, The Great Himalayan, and the Zanskar Ranges is an experience you would love to add in your travel memoir.